Proposterious/ecar-dealership/README.md

 ## What are your plans for the future? 📆

  I hope finishing this project will offer myself an advantage when applying to Engineering Schools at colleges and universities in the near future.
-My goal is to obtain a degree in Computer Science, although which branch I shall go down is not yet known.
+My goal is to obtain a degree in Computer Science, although which branch I shall go down is currently `undefined`.
 I have genuinely enjoyed each part of this project no matter how many issues I might have encountered along the way and at no point did I feel incapable of achieving my goal.
 This was the first major project I have had since my days coding terminal-only Python jeopardy games, and this most certaintly won't be the last.

  ***To the future! 🥂***